Mibanfi/daily-peanuts/readme.md

+# Daily Peanuts Strips in your browser
 This is a little tool that hosts the daily Peanuts strip from *gogocomics* at `localhost:8080`.

+I made this because I wanted to have the Peanuts strip of the day as my homepage.

 ## Building
 **Prerequisites:** node, npm, go